Head-to-head comparison across 4benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Kimi K2.5 (Reasoning)

-Pick Claude Opus 4.5 if you want the stronger benchmark profile.
-Kimi K2.5 (Reasoning) only becomes the better choice if knowledge is the priority or you want the stronger reasoning-first profile.
+Treat this as a split decision.
+Claude Opus 4.5 makes more sense if agentic is the priority or you need the larger 200K context window; Kimi K2.5 (Reasoning) is the better fit if knowledge is the priority or you want the cheaper token bill.

 Agentic